ably-labs/realtime-quiz-framework/README.md

 This framework is built on top of the [multiplayer games networking framework](https://github.com/Srushtika/multiplayer-games-scalable-networking-framework) that allows continuous streaming of data between various players and the game server.
 This framework is a bit different in that it allows for a more on-demand progression of the app by giving adequate controls of the app flow to the host.

+You can check out a [blog article](https://www.ably.io/blog/a-scalable-realtime-quiz-framework-to-build-edtech-apps/) I wrote, to learn more about the uses of this framework.

+#### Check out the [functional demo](https://quiz.ably.dev/) for this realtime quiz framework.

+---

 ### The tech stack

 ##### Frameworks/ Languages